About NYSP2I

 We’re problem solvers.
 Our team of engineers and sustainability specialists have firsthand experience of the challenges facing organizations like businesses, municipalities, and communities who want to become more sustainable.

-NYSP2I is sponsored by New York State’s Department of Environmental Conservation (DEC) and led by the Golisano Institute of Sustainability (GIS) at Rochester Institute of Technology (RIT).
+NYSP2I is sponsored by New York State’s Department of Environmental Conservation (DEC) and led by the Golisano Institute for Sustainability (GIS) at Rochester Institute of Technology (RIT).
 We are a collaboration of five research universities and manufacturing extension partnerships (MEPs) across the Empire State.
 We give organizations registered with New York State the information, resources, and solutions they need to become more sustainable.

 Redefining sustainability

 “Sustainability” has become a hard-to-define buzzword.
 It’s used so often that it can seem like it means nothing at all.
-But that’s not the case for the more than 100 engineers and researchers who work at NYSP2I.
+But that’s not the case for the engineers and researchers who work at NYSP2I.
 At NYSP2I, sustainability is a framework for assessing the impacts of New York’s economy on our environment and communities.
 From heavy mining and industrial chemical production to grocery shopping and glass bottle use, even the most common everyday activities affect the world around us.
 Sustainability offers a set of tools that allow us to better understand how resources are used or wasted, as well as to identify new ones, allowing businesses, communities, and municipalities to find more efficient, less impactful strategies for meeting their goals.

 Real outcomes for New York manufacturers